-The town of Bahia de Los Angeles (BLA) has perhaps 500 or so people, 1 gas station and several small food stores.
-It is just a big fishing village with sport fishing and eco-tourism.
-There are a couple of launching ramps, several hotels and restaurants, which are pretty rustic.
+The town of Bahia de Los Angeles (BLA) has perhaps 500 people, 1 gas station and several small food stores.
+It is just a big village with sport fishing and ecotourism.
+There are a couple of launching ramps, several small hotels and restaurants, which are pretty rustic.
 The larger of the food stores could have supplied us with much of what we needed at a reasonable price.

-Looking West to the town of BLA

-Next time, I will leave earlier in the morning from San Diego and arrive at a more reasonable time.
+Our first dawn, Bay of Angles, Baja California Next time, I will leave earlier in the morning from San Diego and arrive at a more reasonable time.
 Though scary, it certainly is within the skill of most drivers to take their boat down to BLA.
-In fact, I left the boat there at the end of this trip and my 22 year-old son drove the truck and boat back a week later.
-We launched the boats the following afternoon after getting ice and a nice snack at a local restaurant.
+In fact, I left the boat and truck there at the end of this trip for my 22 year-old son to drive back a week later after his vacation.
+To Be Continued.....